mautic/mautic-community-handbook/pages/15.contributing/06.Writer/docs.md

 "When recommending a plugin or other product to help a user solve their issue, you must disclose any affiliations you may have with the company or group that authors that particular product.
 This includes, but is not limited to: any paid or non-paid relationships past or present, receiving any promotional products or services, or any other similar information."

-##### Mautic/Acquia oversight / Copyright
+##### Copyright

 The Mautic Project reserves the right to remove any content at any time without notice.

 The Community Blog content falls under the direct oversight of the Marketing Team.
+Open Source Collective hold the Mautic trademarks on our behalf.

-As a matter of general practice, Acquia does not get involved in content except worrying about things like the FTC issue, libel and copyright.
+As a matter of general practice, Mautic's Legal and Finance Team does not get involved in content except worrying about things like the FTC issue, libel and copyright.

-Community blog authors keep their copyright but the Mautic Project and Acquia also have the right to reuse the work.
-If someone does not want to give the Mautic Project and Acquia that right, it should be discussed with the Project Lead.
+Community blog authors keep their copyright but the Mautic Project also has the right to reuse the work.
+If someone does not want to give the Mautic Project that right, it should be discussed with the Project Lead.

 ##### Article Submission Guide